cscart/docs/en/cscart_addons/addons/real-time-messenger/index.rst

     .. fancybox:: img/Messenger_035.png
         :alt: Messenger add-on for CS-Cart

-    Stay helpful to your customers and increase sales with our **Real-Time Messenger** add-on.
+    Stay helpful to your customers and increase sales with our **Real-Time Chat** add-on.

     .. important::